Ownership and Borrowing

 let s1 = String::from("hello");

-// s1 is MOVED into s2 - this is NOT a shallow copy
+// This is NOT a shallow copy.

 let s2 = s1;